skyfrk/hackthewood-berlin-2019/docs/tapio-goes-ifttt.md

 Integrating tapio into IFTTT [the official way](https://platform.ifttt.com/docs) is a project on it's own and requires access to tapio internal structures and a contract between tapio and IFTTT.
 ![ifttt-service-integration-timeline](assets/ifttt-service-integration-timeline.png)

 Therefore we will use an IFTTT service called [Webhooks](https://ifttt.com/maker_webhooks).
 There is no official specification on what a Webhook is but it's common sense to think of a Webhook as an endpoint for a http call which when called triggers something.
 You could also think of a Webhook being a function call over the internet.
-The IFTTT Webhook service provides a trigger which can receive http calls and an action which can send http calls
+The IFTTT Webhook service provides a trigger which can receive http calls and an action which can send http calls which can be used to inject and receive events from IFTTT.

 ![ifttt-webhook-service](assets/ifttt-webhook-service.png)

-After connecting the IFTTT Webhook service to your IFTTT account you can look up your individual URL on the [service page](https://ifttt.com/maker_webhooks).
+>After connecting the IFTTT Webhook service to your IFTTT account you can look up your individual URL on the [service page](https://ifttt.com/maker_webhooks).

+There are two event flows we have to implement:
+From tapio-ready machines to IFTTT and from IFTTT to tapio ready machines.

+First event flow:

+* Machine state like temperature sensor changes.
+* The state update is mirrored in a OPC UA item on the machines OPC UA server.
+* tapio CloudConnector sends the state update event to the tapio core.
+* Core forwards the event to the configured EventHub.
+* The tapio-IFTTT-Connector ([a Azure Function](https://azure.microsoft.com/en-us/services/functions/)) receives the event from EventHub and forwards it to IFTTT via Webhook.
+* A IFTTT-Applet is triggered.

+Second event flow:

+* An IFTTT-Applet triggers a Webhook request which is registered in our connector.
+* The tapio-IFTTT-Connector ([another Azure Function](https://azure.microsoft.com/en-us/services/functions/)) receives the http call and forwards the event to tapio core using [tapio commanding](https://developer.tapio.one/docs/Commanding.html).
+* tapio core forwards the event to tapio CloudConnector (running on the machine).
+* tapio CloudConnector forwards the event to the machines OPC UA server.

 ### Building a demo machine